Back to blog

 Before the interview, answer three questions about this specific role.
 On paper, not in your head.

-1. What's the core problem they're hiring someone to solve?
+1. Sort: what problem are they hiring someone to solve?

 Read the job description past the buzzwords.
 What's the actual gap?
 A team that's growing too fast?
 A product that needs a technical overhaul?
 A customer segment that's being underserved?
 Every role exists because something isn't working yet.

-2. Which 2-3 parts of my experience directly relate to that problem?
+2. Match: which 2-3 parts of my experience prove fit?

 Out of your full career, which roles, projects, or skills are relevant to the problem you identified?
 Everything else gets cut.
 Your first job in a different industry?
 Cut.
 That management role that taught you a lot but has nothing to do with this position?
 Cut.